BirminghamConservatoire/IntegraLive/GUI/src/assets/viewInfo/TimelineZoomScrollArea.md

-# Timeline
-## Zoom/Scroll Area
+# Zoom/Scroll Area
-Drag horizonally to scroll the Timeline from left to right.
+Drag horizonally to scroll

-Drag vertically to zoom in or out.
+Drag vertically to zoom in or out

-Hold down the SHIFT key to lock axes (prevent simultaneous scrolling and zooming).
+Hold down the SHIFT key for axis lock